salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/Estimacion.md

 ---
 Estimar es dificil, no es algo que se hace una vez, ni es algo concreto ni exacto (es probabilistico).
 Se debe hacer a lo largo de todo el projecto.
 Siempre midiendo para obtener nueva informacion que me pueda ayudar a estimar mejor.
 Estimar mejor != que el costo sea menor

+>[!quote] Estimates don’t need to be perfectly accurate as much as they need to be useful.
+When we have the combination of accurate estimates, good target setting, and good planning and control, we can end up with project results that are close to the “estimates.”
+(As you’ve guessed, the word “estimate” is in quotation marks because the project that was estimated is not the same project that was ultimately delivered.).
+These dynamics of changing project assumptions are a major reason that this book focuses more on the art of estimation than on the science.
+Accuracy of ±5% won’t do you much good if the project’s underlying assumptions change by 100%.
 ## Estimaciones

 Estimar es el acto de anticipar cuánto va a llevar algo, generalmente en tiempo o esfuerzo.
 Una estimación **no es un compromiso**: es una suposición informada.